-All University charges and fees are due in full on or before Friday of the first week of the semester.
-Monthly account statements will be assessed a finance charge on any unpaid balance until the account is paid in full.
+The payment due dates for all University charges and fees can be found from this link.
+For each billing cycle, your account statements will be assessed a finance charge on any unpaid balance until the account is paid in full.
 If full payment cannot be made by the first due date, the student should make alternate arrangements through the Bursar's Office.

-For your convenience BW has an online payment site that is open around the clock.
+For your convenience BW has an online Payment Portal that is available 24/7.
 Payment can be remitted with VISA, MasterCard, Discover or electronic check.
-Credit card payments are subject to a 2.5% convenience fee while there is no fee for making a check payment online.
-Follow the link below and choose the payment link.
+Credit card payments are subject to a 2.85% convenience fee while there is no fee for making a check payment online.

-If you would like to spread out your payments, find the BW Payment Plan link at the website below.
+If you would like to spread out your payments for the current semester, you may enroll in the five-month payment plan through the Payment Portal.
 A small processing fee applies but there are no finance charges on the BW Payment Plan.

-Students with past due accounts will not be allowed to register for the next semester unless full payment of the account has been received prior to the student registration appointment time.
+Students with a past due balance will not be allowed to register for the next semester unless full payment of the account has been received prior to the student registration appointment time.
 Students who are delinquent in meeting their financial obligations to the University are subject to additional restrictions.
 Certificates of credit (transcripts) or letters of honorable dismissal will not be issued.
 Diplomas will not be awarded.
 Students should contact the Bursar to make arrangements to resolve their past due account status.

-University tuition and all related charges are refundable based on the published refund schedule.
+University refundable tuition is based on the published refund schedule.